nathanrosspowell/gatsby-starter-lumen/content/pages/about/index.md

 ## Intro

-For some reason I still enjoy trying to solve all of the never-ending problems that arise when making video games.
+For some reason, I still enjoy trying to solve all of the never-ending problems that arise when making video games.